🎨 Everything you need to know about the CMYK color system.

-The RGB color model would be inefficient for specific printing purposes because inks of three colors (red, green, blue) would have to be mixed to get white, which is usually the most dominant color for a document containing text.
+In the RGB color model, inks of three colors (red, green, blue) would need to be mixed to get white, which is usually the most dominant color for a document containing text, for example.

-CMYK is considered to be a subtractive color as colors are needed to be subtracted in order to achieve other variations until it becomes white.
+CMYK is considered to be a subtractive color system as colors need to be removed to create variations of shades eventually resulting in white.

-The CMYK color system has become a popular choice for packaging as it consumes lesser ink overall compared to RGB.
+The CMYK color system has become a popular choice for packaging as it consumes less ink overall and provides more accurate color output.

 Still not sure if CMYK is right for your packaging project?

 Get in contact with us today and find the perfect color matching system for your custom packaging project!